Contact:

 • Special fractions: Asphalt chunks, brick portions or natural stone fractions, depending on separate line operation.

 Pre-crushing with a concrete demolition shear improves particle shape and reduces mortar adhesions, which can positively influence subsequent classification and foreign-matter limits.
+Where specifications permit, defined recycled aggregates can be used in unbound and hydraulically bound layers; for structural applications, compliance with the applicable standards and factory production control is essential.

 Role of pre-crushing on the construction site

 Between the construction site and the recycling plant, the quality of preparation determines costs, throughput and material quality.
 Selective deconstruction in the application areas concrete demolition and special demolition, building gutting and concrete cutting, rock excavation and tunnel construction, natural stone quarrying and special demolition lays the foundation for smooth plant processes.
+Hazardous or disruptive materials must be identified and removed in accordance with the regulations before transport to the plant to avoid cross-contamination and protect equipment.

 Tools and equipment in upstream and downstream use